 External risks include the impact of the current housing crisis.
-An increase to the number of people needing homeless services, or an inability of Cork Simon to access more move-on accommodation / housing options for people, or a change in government policy or de-prioritisation of homelessness can all impact on the services Cork Simon can offer.
+An increase to the number of people needing homeless services, or an inability of Cork Simon to access a range of housing options for people, or a change in government policy or de-prioritisation of homelessness can all impact on the services Cork Simon can offer.
 Cork Simon campaigns and consults with key stakeholders to influence and mitigate the impact of these risks.